pretty-games/pretty-games.github.io/src/content/hopper.md

 ---
 title: Hopper
 showtitle: false
-date: 2024-08-09T00:00:00+00:00
 author: PriTi
 heroimage: /images/hopper-title.png
 layout: single

 ---

-This is a hobby game that we made for our nephew to play and we decided to release it.
+Join Hopper, the adorable bunny, on an exciting journey through lush, vibrant flower patches.
+In this beautifully hand-drawn game, you’ll need to tilt your device to guide Hopper as they hop from platform to platform, reaching new heights with every jump.

+- To move Hopper around, tilt your phone left~right.
+- The art in the game was fully hand drawn!
+- The game is meant to be very easy to play

-## How to get it?
+## How to I get it?
+The game is free to play, no adds.

+- Soon available at
-- Apple Store
+  - the Apple App Store
-- Play Store
+  - the Android Play Store
   - Itch.io

-## Support
+## Need help or want to talk to us?
-if you have any question, contact us at support@pretty.games
+Send us an email at support@pretty.games